wdv4758h/pypy-extradoc/talk/djangocon.eu2011/talk.rst

 Rietveld benchmark
 ------------------

- * Another part of the Unladen Swallow benchmark suit
+ * Another part of the Unladen Swallow benchmark suite
  * PyPy trunk: about 1.35x faster than CPython

 Tornado web app